4GeeksAcademy/master-javascript-programming-exercises/exercises/147.1-ObjectToArray/README.md

 ## 📝 Instructions:

-1. Write a function called "getAllKeys" which returns an array of all the input object's keys.
+1. Write a function called `getAllKeys` which returns an array of all the input object's keys.

-## Example input:
+## Example input 1:

 ```Js
 {